 - 1 semester credit hour = 45 clock hours of practicum time per semester

-- 2 semester credit hours = 90 clock hours of practicum time per semester
+- 2 semester credit hour = 90 clock hours of practicum time per semester

-- 3 semester credit hours = 135 clock hours of practicum time per semester
+- 3 semester credit hour = 135 clock hours of practicum time per semester

 Seminars focus on integration of conceptual learning with field practice developing the student’s particular practice interest.
 Students are required to participate in a total of four one-semester-credit doctoral seminars during the DNP/FNP program.
 The final seminar culminates in the project presentation and completion of the requirements for the DNP degree.

 Four 0.5 credit skills labs are scheduled throughout the program to teach hand-on skills to students.
 These clinical skills labs focus on Women’s Health, HEENT, Musculoskeletal, and Dermatology and Suturing.